robert-vo/class-browser-api/endpoints/DEPARTMENT.md

 GET /api/department
 ```
 ## Description
-Returns an array containing the abbreviation and names of all departments.
+Returns an array containing the abbreviation and names of all departments at the University of Houston.

 ## Parameters
-No parameters.
+No parameters are used for this endpoint.

 ## Return Format
 Returned is a JSON object with keys: